Sahakyan Group – Integrative Computational Biology and Machine Learning

 Besides the direct benefits, our approach also lets us understand part of the biology that we cannot predict, i.e. the reminder - cell-specific factors not tightly inter-linked to our genomic blueprint.
 This may help us better characterise the genome-invariant factors involved in cell differentiation.

 We seek enthusiastic individuals to join us and pursue a DPhil degree.
-Applicants are welcome with interests in either part or all of the genome, transcriptome, and proteome layers of information processing in life.
-We are particularly keen to decipher the higher genomic code of differential DNA damage susceptibility and repair efficiency, cross mapping our conclusions against the known mutation sites involved in cancer and other multigenic diseases.
-The work will proceed in close collaboration with the group of Prof. Peter McHugh.
+Applicants are welcome with interests in either or all of the genome, transcriptome, and proteome layers of information processing in life.
+We are also interested in deciphering the higher genomic code of differential DNA damage susceptibility and repair efficiency, cross mapping our conclusions against the known mutation sites involved in cancer and other multigenic diseases.

 The post will particularly suit computationally inclined individuals with enthusiasm and passion for life sciences and computers, coming from diverse background (computer science, chemistry, physics, engineering, biology).
 For inquiries and additional details, please contact email@example.com.